Labfolder - Migrating from a Previous Installation

 Check the detailed IAM migration process at Users migration to IAM.

-Following Up on the Embedded Database Migration
+Following Up the Embedded Database Migration

 There are different places to follow up the migration:

-1. The status in the admin console.
+1, The status in the admin console.
 It will turn Ready only when the migration is completed:

-3. Check the migration process output:
+2. Check the migration process output:

 sudo kubectl logs -f lf-db-migration-0 -c migration